Helping you cope with childhood trauma

 Having experienced ACEs does not mean that you will develop these health conditions.
 Awareness and education on your childhood experiences can help you take control of your health and wellbeing.

-Through this program we provide support to address trauma, mental health and socioeconomic barriers to wellness.
+Through this program we provide support to adults with a history of trauma, mental health and socioeconomic barriers to wellness.
 Your care team will help you develop positive coping skills and connect you with peer mentors.
 As part of the program, you can take part in many classes and events, including:

 - Wellness classes

-Our care teams host in-person and virtual events like fitness, yoga, wellness education and information classes, family fun nights, social hours, and therapeutic group sessions.
+Our care teams host in-person and virtual events like fitness classes, yoga, wellness education and information classes, family fun nights, social hours, and therapeutic group sessions.
 One-on-one health coaching is also available.

 The Lourdes ACEs program is a grant funded program through The Mother Cabrini Health Foundation.